CCAM Sponsored Courses

 - Additional time, pending availability, in the designated CCAM space(s) for students to work on their assignments or projects associated with the collaboration.

-- A grant ($100 for short-term collaborations, $400 for semester-long) distributed at the beginning of the collaboration, which may be used to assist with materials for use in the collaboration and/or to support inviting a guest speaker for the course.
-Purchases can be made by CCAM or transferred to the faculty member’s home department or school for funds distribution.
+- A modest grant distributed at the beginning of the collaboration, which may be used to assist with materials for use in the collaboration and/or to support inviting a guest speaker for the course.
+These funds must be used within the semester that a given Sponsored Course is taught.

 Available Spaces